-Thus these duties toward a body, which although dead is destined to rise again and to live throughout eternity, are in a way a testimony of faith in that belief."
-Saint Augustine with the seal of the Trinity and became the temple of the Holy Spirit, [Catholics] respect and honor the bodies of the dead and the places where they rest.
+"Since in baptism the body was marked with the seal of the Trinity and became the temple of the Holy Spirit, [Catholics] respect and honor the bodies of the dead and the places where they rest.
 Any customs associated with the preparation of the body of the deceased should always be marked with dignity and reverence and never with the despair of those who have no hope.
 For the final disposition of the body, it is the ancient Christian custom to bury or entomb the bodies of the dead."